Become a Nursing Assistant Certified (NAC)

 Nursing Assistant (NAC)

-This one-term course prepares individual students technical skills to provide direct hands-on care for clients under the supervision of a licensed professional nurse.
-This course will combine classroom/lab experience in which theory based concepts are presented via lecture/discussion, videotapes, and lab practice of skills, along with time in the clinical setting working with clients.
+This face-to-face course will combine classroom/lab experience in which theory-based concepts are presented via lecture/discussion, videotapes, and lab practice of skills, along with time in the long-term care clinical setting working with clients.

 • Ambulation and transfers